NicoleZFortuna/Rpackages/README.md

 groupings.

 Open how ever many scripts as you think is useful, and add the relevant functions to each script.
-Give each script a relevant name, and save in the R folder of your package.
+Give each script a relevant name, and save it in the R folder of your package.
 Once you have finished this, you should no longer have a file called hello.R.

 The next step is to document your functions appropriately.
 This documentation will be used to generate the help files for the functions in your package.
-A good thing about the syntax for documentation specified by the `roxygen2` and `devtools` packages is that the documentation for the function will always be placed above the function itself.
+A good thing about the syntax for documentation specified by the `roxygen2` and `devtools` packages is that the documentation will always be placed above the function itself.
 This will help you to remember to update the documentation if you ever update the function.

 The syntax is similar to that used for documenting data.